-The original three-building campus opened to its first 293 students in 1965 under the leadership of founding President John Pfau, who was appointed to the position in 1962 and set the stage for the opening of the college.
+The original three-building campus welcomed its first 293 students in 1965 under the leadership of founding President John M. Pfau, who was appointed to the position in 1962 and set the stage for the opening of the college.

 In 1967, California State College, San Bernardino celebrated its first graduating class of 59 students.

 The campus added a five-story library in 1970, its first dormitories — named Serrano Village — in 1972, and the Commons Building, which replaced a cafeteria, in 1972.
 Growth and building continued on the campus with the addition of the student union and children’s center.

 The San Bernardino campus welcomed its second president, Anthony H. Evans, in 1982.

 Two years later, in 1984, the San Bernardino campus earned university status, officially becoming California State University, San Bernardino.
 This happened after the state colleges system changed its designation in 1972, becoming the California State University and Colleges system.
 After having met criteria established by the board of trustees and the Coordinating Council for Higher Education, 14 campuses were designated as “universities,” while five campuses remained “colleges.”

 CSUSB began participating in intercollegiate sports, becoming a member of the National Collegiate Athletic Association (NCAA) in fall 1984.
 The first NCAA intercollegiate sporting event with the new CSUSB teams was held on Sept.
 22, 1984, with the CSUSB men’s soccer team defeating the University of Redlands 4-3 in the first Division III event.